mcdemarco/dotgraph/README.md

 DotGraph may fail to save the SVG in Safari; if it fails, try a different browser.

 ## Versions

+### 1.1.6

+Added support for Twine 1.x, and some refactoring.

 ### 1.1.5